Seto Machindranath

 Seto Machindranath, also known as Janabaha Dyo, Avalokiteśvara, Karunamaya, Guanyin is a deity worshiped by both Hindus and Buddhists in Kathmandu, Nepal.
 The temple of Seto Machindranath is located in Jana Bahal (also known as Machhindra Bahal).
 Located at Keltole between Asan and Indra Chok in central Kathmandu, the temple is believed to have been established around the 10th century.
 Seto Machindranath is worshiped as an aspect of Avalokiteshvara.

 Every year, the deity's image is placed in a chariot and paraded around Kathmandu in a festival known as Jana Baha Dyah Jatra.
 The deity is bathed and repainted every year as a ritual that symbolizes the changes occurring throughout one's life.

 Legend

+A devotee praying the deity, "Seto Macchindranath".
+This temple is located at Ason, Kathmandu.

 It is believed that during the rule of King Yakshya Malla, in a place called Kantipuri people used to bathe in the holy river and visit Swayambhunath this led them to heaven after death.
 Once Yamraj (God of Death) realised the power of Swayambhunath and he visited the holy temple.
 During his return from the Temple, he was captured by King Yakshya Malla and his Tantric Guru and demanded immortality.
 So Yamraj sought Arya Awalokiteshwor's (Seto Machindranath) assistance to free him.
 The god heard his request and instantly appeared from the water.
 The god was white in color with eyes half closed.
 He then told the king to build a temple where Kalmati and Bagmati meet and to organize chariot procession so that the god could visit the people and bless them with happiness and long life.